Sustainable Procurement 101

 Other toxic emissions by type

-Water is also a key sustainability metric for many organizations, especially in manufacturing and the FMCG sector.
+Water is also a key sustainability metric for many organizations, especially in manufacturing and FMCG.
 Organizations can track their water usage, quality, the cost of water pollution on the environment, and loss of water through leaks and evaporation.

 These measures look at energy operations and identify where to use less, resulting in cost savings and fewer emissions.